 - 3. Section II.C.3.3, Specific Plan Components, Resources Overlay Component, Oak Woodlands, Tree Management/Preservation Plan - a.
 Any oak tree removed which is greater than five (5) inches in diameter at 4.5 feet above the existing grade shall be transplanted.
-If any oak tree over 5 inches in diameter is either in poor health orand would not survive transplantation, as certified by an arborist, said tree shall be replaced either according to the replacement scale indicated belowor as provided in an approved Tree Management and Preservation Plan designed to provide more extensive and effective mitigation.
-If any oak tree dies within five years of the initial transplantation, it shall also be replaced according to the replacement scale indicated belowor as provided and Preservation Plan designed to provide more extensive and effective mitigation.
-If any oak tree dies within five years of the initial transplantation, it shall also be replaced according to the replacement scale indicated belowor as provided in an approved Tree Management and Preservation Plan designed to provide more extensive and effective mitigation."
+If any oak tree over 5 inches in diameter is either in poor health orand would not survive transplantation, as certified by an arborist, said tree shall be replaced either according to the replacement scale indicated below or as provided in an approved Tree Management and Preservation Plan designed to provide more extensive and effective mitigation.
+If any oak tree dies within five years of the initial transplantation, it shall also be replaced according to the replacement and Preservation Plan designed to the replacement and Preservation Plan designed to provide more extensive and effective mitigation."
 In the event that a proposal includes an alternative oak tree replacement mitigation, the Approving Authority shall make the following additional finding prior to approval of the Tree Management and Preservation Plan: - 1) The oak tree replacement mitigation proposed in the Tree Management and Preservation Plan is more extensive and effective than if oak trees were to be replaced at a 15-gallon minimum size and by using the "Tree Replacement Scale" indicated below. - 4.
 Section III.D.8.8, Land Use Regulations, Land Use District Regulations, Upper Aliso Residential (UAR) District Regulations, Site Development Standards.
 Add new subsection n.